nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Unassigns all instructors from all modules.
  * Pros : More efficient to unassign all instructors from all modules.
- * Cons : Less efficient to unassign a certain instructor from all modules he/she teaches.
+ * Cons : Less efficient to unassign a certain instructor from all modules he/she instructs.

-* **Alternative 2:** Unassign a certain instructor from all modules he/she teaches.
+* **Alternative 2:** Unassign a certain instructor from all modules he/she instructs.
- * Pros : More efficient to unassign a certain instructor from all modules he/she teaches.
+ * Pros : More efficient to unassign a certain instructor from all modules he/she instructs.
  * Cons : Less efficient to unassign all instructors from all modules.

 ### Clear all contacts feature